Updated on: August 23, 2024

 Risks & Disadvantages of Using a Free Firewall

-I don’t recommend relying on free cybersecurity tools.
-Some companies offering free tools have dubious track records and might even try to install potentially unwanted programs (PUPs) on your device.
+I generally don’t recommend relying on free cybersecurity tools.
+They usually aren’t as effective as premium tools and lack outbound firewall protection (needing Microsoft Defender to run alongside them for full protection).
+Others are packed with potentially unwanted programs (PUPs) or even malware.
+Even some of the good options will bombard you with ads and upselling attempts.
 That said, using a reliable free firewall is definitely better than having no protection at all.

 Even a quality free firewall (like the ones on my list) can’t replace a full antivirus suite.
 Firewalls don’t offer real-time protection against malware or additional security features like a VPN, dark web monitoring, or anti-phishing protection.
 Their main function is to protect your network from intrusions and threats.
 I’d recommend a premium antivirus suite like Norton 360 instead, which offers all of those additional security features and much more.
 It also comes with a 60-day money-back guarantee so you can try it out risk-free for 2 months.